wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/4-exercise.md

-The purpose of this exercise is to provide you with hands on experience to add a list and a form to a Power Apps portal.
+The purpose of this exercise is to provide you with hands-on experience to add a list and a form to a Power Apps portal.

 ## Learning objectives